-The Dartmouth Digital Library Program promotes innovative research and teaching through the strategic digitization of Library holdings and the open access publication of new digital scholarship.
-The Program responds to increasing demand for global access to our collections, and focuses the expertise of our Library staff to serve these needs.
+The Dartmouth Digital Library Program (DLP) promotes innovative research and teaching through the strategic digitization of Library collections and the open access publication of digital scholarship.
+The DLP responds to increasing demands for global access to our collections, broader dissemination of the work of the Dartmouth community, and preservation of rare materials.
+Through the DLP, we proactively anticipate future directions and provide campus leadership in digital production and publishing.
+The DLP brings the expertise of our Library staff to bear on collaborative projects that promote digital work throughout Dartmouth.
+Through the combined expertise of the Library staff involved with the DLP, our work includes:

 To learn more about nominating a project for digitization, click here.